 It is October.
-Some of the trees in our neighborhood have already given into the inevitable and shed their leaves in one fell swoop, while others are beginning to change from green to red and gold.
-While I grumble about winter, I do enjoy the glorious display of trees in technicolor splendor.
+Some of the trees in our neighbourhood have already given in to the inevitable and shed their leaves in one fell swoop, while others are beginning to change from green to red and gold.
+While I grumble about winter, I do enjoy the glorious display of trees in technicolour splendour.
 As a cook, I also love the transition from light supper meals to the heartier dishes when root vegetables are in their glory.

 A few weeks ago, I helped answer the question of what to do when your Lord brings home a bushel of tomatoes.
 This week’s challenge is what to do with the 20 pounds of carrots that begged him to bring home.
 Lord D makes a mean pork roast, so some of the carrots were roasted.
-Others were made into my favorite low fat carrot cake, topped with carrot curls.
-But when you have a large amount of carrots, nothing does the trick like today’s dish, carrot ginger soup.
-Just like watching Downton Abbey, it is satisfying mix of upstairs and down.
+Others were made into my favourite healthy carrot cake, topped with carrot curls.
+But when you have a large number of carrots, nothing does the trick like today’s dish, carrot ginger soup.
+Just like watching Downton Abbey, it is a satisfying mix of upstairs and down.

 UK fans are settling into Season 4 and see that life really does carry on at Downton without Matthew.
 We will also soon find out through our PBS affiliate, but not until January (see the countdown clock above).
 If you live outside the UK you can still get reacquainted with past episodes.
 If you haven’t seen all seasons (1-4) beware of spoilers below.

 - Not a warm welcome: Lady Rose not initially a hit with fans

 - Mr. Carson hints at Happy Ending: will he and Mrs. Hughes ever get together?

 - All’s Quiet on the US Front.
 Are Americans finished with Downton?

 - Jazz in Britain in the 20s: Edwardian Promenade blog provides a primer